Wire Rope Working Load Limit Calculator

 Built For

-- Marine deck officers selecting mooring and towing wire specifications
+- Marine teams comparing mooring and towing wire assumptions before using vessel-specific procedures

 Assumptions